-The Best Portable Bluetooth Speakers of 2021
+The Best Portable Bluetooth Speakers of 2022

-If you're still putting your phone in a cup to amplify it during parties and get-togethers, we've got some bad news: you're behind the times.
-No matter how fancy and high-end your phone is, it just isn't big enough to have good speakers.
-Trust us when we say that, unless you're Zack Morris or Gordon Gecko, you wouldn't want a phone big enough to actually sound good.
+A great Bluetooth speaker is an essential part of anyone's audio arsenal.
+Whether you're heading to the beach, barbecuing in your backyard, or blasting your favorite tunes in the shower, your gadget list simply isn't complete without one.
+The good news is, it's easy to get a great speaker at a great price these days, complete with water resistance, a durable and portable design, and other convenient features.

-If you want the best speaker for music or podcasts to take anywhere from the beach to the backyard, we recommend the Sonos Roam(available at Best Buy for $169.99).
-It not only offers great sound and design, but also other features most competitors don't, like Wi-Fi connection, smart speaker features, and multi-room audio within the Sonos family.
-If that doesn't suit you (or it's too pricey) we've got a whole list of great picks at multiple price points, so you're sure to find something great.
+If you want the best portable Bluetooth speaker, we highly recommend the Sonos Roam(available at Amazon).
+It offers great sound, a compact and stylish design, and innovative options like Wi-Fi connection, smart features, and Sonos' famed multi-room audio.
+If that doesn't suit you (or it's too pricey), we recommend the value-packed JBL Flip 6, or one of our other great options.
+Whatever you're into, we've got the speaker for you.

-These are the best Bluetooth speakers we tested, ranked in order:
+These are the best Bluetooth speakers we've tested, ranked in order:

 Sonos Roam